-PHYS 111K is an introduction to the study of physics.
-The main topics for this semester will include motion in one and two dimensions, Newton's Laws of Motion, and the concepts of energy and momentum.
-These topics will be extended to include the effects of rotation.
-Finally, we will study oscillations and if time permits introduce the physics of materials and thermodynamics.
-The course will make use of differential and integral calculus as appropriate; Math 161 is a corequisite or prerequisite for this course.
+PHYS 111 is an introduction to the study of physics.
+This course will rely extensively on your knowledge of advanced algebra, geometry, and trigonometry.
+The main topics for this semester will include motion in one and two dimensions, forces and Newton's Laws of Motion, energy, momentum, the force of gravity and orbital motion, and collisions.
+These topics will be extended to include the effects of rotation and rotational motion.
+Finally, we will study oscillations and if time permits we will introduce the physics of materials and thermodynamics.